The federal government tripled down on its effort to help Americans through the Covid-19 pandemic.

 - Sept.
 15

 - Nov.
 15

 The moratorium on evictions was extended in counties where COVID-19 is spreading rapidly.
 To find out if the eviction moratorium has been extended where you live, visit this link from the CDC.
 If you are behind on your mortgage, you can apply for monetary assistance.
 To be eligible you must make under $99,000 individually or $198,000 as a couple.
 You also need to attest, in writing, that you can’t pay your rent by submitting this form to your landlord.
 In addition, Emergency Rental Assistance was made available to states and local governments.

 Student Loan Interest Suspended

-Student loan borrowers have the option to suspend payments for two months without penalty.
-For more details, student loan borrowers should contact their loan servicers and enroll in the forbearance program.
+President Biden, via executive order, extended the moratorium on student loan payments until January 31, 2022.
+Student loan borrowers have the option to suspend payments with 0% interest.
+For more details, student loan borrowers should contact their loan servicers.

 The American Rescue Plan also expanded the Child Tax Credit to $3,600 for children under the age 6, and $3,000 for other children under age 18.